ae-platform / module-06 · governance layer · H3 · PI-7

 Deferred · 0:20

-Show the Firestore deferred queue entry — job waiting
+The Firestore deferred queue entry — job waiting

-Open Firestore.
-Navigate to the deferred_jobs collection.
-Show the document for contractguard_vectorstore_reindex: job_id, suite_id, submitted_at, window_expiry (submitted_at + 12h), current_intensity: 138, forecast_min_intensity: 72, forecast_dispatch_time: +3.8h.
-The job is waiting.
+In Firestore, the deferred_jobs document for contractguard_vectorstore_reindex shows: job_id, suite_id, submitted_at, window_expiry (submitted_at + 12h), current_intensity: 138, forecast_min_intensity: 72, forecast_dispatch_time: +3.8h.

 "The job is in Firestore — every 30 minutes, GreenOps re-evaluates it.
-If the carbon intensity drops below 80 before the window expires, it dispatches.
+If carbon intensity drops below 80 before the window expires, it dispatches.
 If the window expires, it dispatches at whatever the current intensity is.
 Either way, the ESG record captures the actual carbon cost."

 Firestore deferred_jobs30-min re-eval loop